vorsocom/mugen/README.md

 ### API

 muGen runs on the same asyncio event loop as [Quart](https://palletsprojects.com/projects/quart), a Python web framework that supports asynchronous programming.
 This allows muGen to coexist with Quart and leverage its API-building functionality without being entirely dependent on it.
-The registration of the core API blueprint is delayed until extensions have been registered, enabling extensions to define custom endpoints or add routes to the core API seamlessly.
+The registration muGen's core API blueprint is delayed until extensions have been registered, enabling extensions to define custom endpoints or add routes to the core API seamlessly.

 ### Extensions

-muGen supports seven types of extensions, which can be platform-agnostic or specific, and are activated at different stages of the message lifecycle.
+muGen supports various types of extensions, which can be platform-agnostic or specific, and are activated at different stages of the message lifecycle.
 The extensions allow developers to customize how the application behaves in response to user interactions.
-These types are:
+These extension types are:

 1. **Framework (FW) Extensions:** These operate outside the message lifecycle, adding core functionalities like API endpoints.
 They are initialized during application startup.
 2. **Inter-process Communication (IPC) Extensions:** These handle incoming requests to execute commands, enabling tasks such as running scheduled jobs and processing push API requests.